-Initial instructions for the upcoming Census are sent via email to all Ex Officio Trustees by APH along with a blank Preliminary Student Registration Report form for their use in compiling new census data.
+Initial instructions for the upcoming Census are sent via email to all Ex Officio Trustees by APH.

-Upon notification from APH, Ex Officio Trustees start the process of checking all accounts for exact name duplicates (phase two) and updating their data if necessary using the Duplicate Report on the Report Menu in SRS.
-These exact duplicate corrections must be completed by April 15th each year.
+Upon notification from APH, Ex Officio Trustees start the process of cross-checking all accounts for possible duplicates (phase two) and updating their data if necessary.
+Phase two corrections must be completed by April 15th each year.

-In the final phase of the census (phase four), a Certificate of Attendance for Registration of Blind Pupils for each account is created and added to the SRS Report Menu for EOTs to download and print a copy for APH and one for their agency.
+In the final phase of the census (phase three), a Certificate of Attendance for Registration of Blind Pupils for each account is created and added to the SRS Reports Center for EOTs to download.
+EOTs must print and sign two copies: one for APH and one for their agency.
 Each Certificate of Attendance includes the account’s final registration for the Census year and must be signed by the current EOT only.
-One of the original, signed, hard copies must be snail mailed back to the Support Specialist at APH.
+One of the original, signed, hard copies must be mailed back to the Support Specialist at APH.
 During this phase of the census, EOTs and/or their designated assistants must also save their final data in an Excel spreadsheet and their final reports for historical purposes.